Polesworth railway station: History

 Between May 2004 and December 2005, Polesworth station was closed due to the modernisation of the West Coast Main Line.
 During this period, the footbridge to platform 2 was removed by contractors and was not replaced.
+This left the southbound platform inaccessible.
 Thus, since the station reopened, it has received only a single daily parliamentary service by London Northwestern Railway, in the northbound direction only.

-In 2005, the Strategic Rail Authority called for Polesworth station to be closed, in its "West Midlands Route Utilisation Strategy", noting that each train that calls there receives on average fewer than one passenger.
+In 2005, the Strategic Rail Authority called for Polesworth station to be closed, in its "West Midlands Route Utilisation Strategy", noting that each train that called there received on average fewer than one passenger.

 Accidents

 On 21 July 1947, an express train from to derailed at speed on a curve around one mile south of the station.
 It resulted in five deaths and nineteen serious injuries, with another 45 sustaining minor injuries.
 The inquiry blamed the accident on the poor condition of the track, which was near the end of its life and in need of renewal; a major contributing factor was the backlog of track maintenance and renewals which had built up due to the Second World War.

 Another derailment of a passenger train occurred at the station on 19 November 1951, which overturned the locomotive and caused minor injuries to two people.
 This was blamed on the driver missing a caution signal and then running over a crossover between the fast and slow lines at excessive speed.